notmuch/notmuch/doc/man1/notmuch-show.rst

             UTF-8.

         **sexp**
-            The output is formatted as an S-Expression (sexp).
-This format is more robust than the text format for automated processing.
-The nested structure of multipart MIME messages is reflected in nested S-Expression output.
-By default, S-Expression output includes all messages in a matching thread; that is, by default,
-            ``--format=sexp`` sets ``--entire-thread``.
-The caller can
-            disable this behaviour by setting ``--entire-thread=false``.
+            The output is formatted as the Lisp s-expression (sexp) equivalent of the JSON format above.
+Objects are formatted as property lists whose keys are keywords (symbols preceded by a colon).
+True is formatted as ``t`` and both false and null are formatted as ``nil``.
+As for JSON, the s-expression output is always encoded as UTF-8.

         **mbox**
             All matching messages are output in the traditional, Unix